 NO!
 Patients should NOT DRIVE for at least 24 HOURS after anesthesia has been administered.

-Drs.
-Scruggs & Molina can prescribe oral sedatives that help to relax the patient during their dental procedure.
-However, if the dental procedure requires anesthesia, Drs.
-Scruggs & Molina request the assistance of a Board Certified Anesthesiologist Dentist, Dr. Dillon Atwood.
+Our specialists can prescribe oral sedatives that help to relax the patient during their dental procedure.
+If the dental procedure requires anesthesia, our team of Board Certified Anesthesiologist Dentists will assist.

 Patients can drink fluids and rapidly progress to full meals whenever they feel ready to eat.